 - 【About Us】Campy Gear offers you a 2-in-1 heater/stove that keeps you fueled and...

-This combination of features makes this portable propane heater great for camping trips where you need more than just a heater, and you want to cook food.
+This combination of features makes this portable propane heater great for camping trips where you need more than just a heater and want to cook food.

-As well as providing warmth and protection from cold weather conditions, the heater can also be used to prepare meals when other cooking equipment is not available.
+As well as providing warmth and protection from cold weather conditions, the heater can also be used to prepare meals when other cooking equipment is unavailable.

 The Campy Gear 2 in 1 Portable Propane Heater provides up to several hours of heating on one propane tank (depending on outside temperature).
 In addition, it has adjustable flame controls depending on what’s for dinner!

-With 9,000 BTU maximum output and 360 degrees radiant heating, this is an excellent heater for tents.
+This is an excellent heater for tents with a 9,000 BTU maximum output and 360 degrees radiant heating.
 It is lightweight and easy to carry but is powerful enough to provide warmth in even the coldest weather conditions.

-It’s an excellent 2 in 1 heater that doubles as a camp stove (or vice versa), which means you have less camping gear to haul with you.
+It’s an excellent 2 in 1 heater that doubles as a camp stove (or vice versa), meaning you have less camping gear to haul.
 But this model isn’t a dedicated heater, so it doesn’t have the output or longevity of other models.